 Coretta Scott King was married to Dr. Martin Luther King Jr., one of the most prominent leaders of the Civil Rights Movement.
-This year on January 18th we observe Martin Luther King, Jr. Day to acknowledge the indelible mark left by a man who was tragically assassinated on April 4, 1968.
+On January 18th, we observe Martin Luther King, Jr. Day to acknowledge the indelible mark left by a man who was tragically assassinated on April 4, 1968.
 We must not forget the accomplishments made by Coretta in her own tireless fight for racial, religious, and gender equality.

 Here are some facts you may not know about this formidable woman:

 1. Coretta Scott Was a Gifted Singer & Studied Music in College

 Coretta Scott met her husband on the campus of the New England Conservatory of Music in Boston, where she earned a degree in voice and violin.
 Mrs. King told the Academy of Achievement that she was preparing for a career in music, but that her plans changed when she met Martin.

 I always believed that there was a purpose for my life, and that I had to seek that purpose, and that if I discovered that purpose, then I believed that I would be successful in what I was doing.
 And I thought I had found that purpose when I decided that music was going to be my career — concert singing.
 I was going to be trained as a concert singer at the New England Conservatory of Music.
 I studied voice the first year, and after I met Martin and prayed about whether or not I should open myself to that relationship, I had a dream, and in that dream, I was made to feel that I should allow myself to be open and stop fighting the relationship.
 And that’s what I did, and of course the rest is history.